The team -- business partners, out door enthusiasts,

 Much of this time spent canoeing and guiding trips has helped shape the new canoes we offer.
 You can have all the formal class room and computer training you want in design, but nothing will teach you better about canoe design than paddling one for 700 continuous miles on lakes, rivers, oceans, and portages.

 Emily, a graduate of Moravian College, attended Camp Wabun on Lake Temagami.
 She spent many summers paddling all over Canada and would go on to start a girl’s canoe tripping program at Camp Keewaydin on Lake Temagami.
-Today, Emily has returned back to Keewaydin to help run the program as the assistant director which puts 175 kids on the water every summer in wood canvas canoes on trips as short as 4 days and as long as 54 continuous days.
+For the last 9 years, Emily has been back to Keewaydin to help run the camp as the Assistant Director.
+Keewaydin puts 175 kids and adults on the water every summer in wood canvas canoes on trips as short as 5 days and as long as 54 continuous days.
+Many of the canoes paddled have been built by Emily and Dylan.

 Dylan, a graduate of The University of Montana, attended Camp Keewaydin on Lake Temagami and was a long time staff who led their long trips.
 Dylan learned canoe building from Jerry Stelmok and went on to learn the craft from other builders.
 He was eventually able to convince Emily that working with him would be a good idea.
 We are still working side by side 16 years later!